From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Project 1 – SaaS Rebrand:

-ROI: 21x return on brand strategy investment.
+ROI: 21x return on the brand strategy investment.

 Project 2 – B2B Service Positioning: